-Affordable Housing programs support 6,567 income based apartments in Knox County where households pay rent based on how much they earn.
+Rental assistance programs support 6,567 low-income homes in Knox County where households pay rent based on how much they earn.
 For 2023, elgible households participating in federally assisted housing pay an average of $304 towards rent each month.

 Public Housing Agencies operate federally assisted affordable housing programs at local levels on behalf of HUD.
 Notably, housing agencies are responsible for managing Section 8 Housing Choice Voucher, Public Housing, and Project-Based Voucher waiting lists within their jurisdiction.

 |Tennessee Housing Development Agency||Section 8 Housing Choice Voucher (HCV); Family Self-Sufficiency; Mainstream Voucher; Homeownership|

 Knox County features 6,567 income based apartments.
 Tenants of income based apartments typically pay no more than 30% of their income towards rent and utilities.

 There are 2,800 rent subsidized apartments that do not provide direct rental assistance but remain affordable to low income households in Knox County.